brianpraseuth/Employee_Tracker_MySQL/README.md

   * Add departments, roles, employees
   * View departments, roles, employees
   * Update employee roles
-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Technologies
 * MySQL - Database used to store employee information.